 - Clusters of red bumps surrounded by blisters

-- Large raised itchy bump with a clear center
+- Large raised itchy bump with an exact center

 - Red itchy bump with a dark center and white blisters

-Some of the reactions include Fever, Swollen tongue and inflammation, Increased heart rate and irregular heartbeats and Breathing issues.
+Some reactions include Fever, Swollen tongue and inflammation, Increased heart rate, irregular heartbeats, and Breathing issues.
 Related article – top roach killer.

 Treating bed bug bites

-Any kind of bug infestation can’t be taken lightly and has to be dealt with immediately, before any irreversible damage happens to the property, and more importantly, to the health and well-being of you and your family without disturbing the quality of life at your household.
+Any bug infestation can’t be taken lightly and has to be dealt with immediately, before any irreversible damage happens to the property and, more importantly, to you and your family’s health and well-being without disturbing the quality of life in your household.

 How To Prevent A Bed Bug Infestation?

-During the day, the bugs hide in cracks and window seals, or in furniture cushions and crevices.
-At night, they tend to roam around beds and near pillows, even in vacuum canisters if someone tried to clean and wasn’t thorough enough.
-Bugs found in other household items or areas of the house is a clear sign of infestation.
-You can use Ammonia or rubbing alcohol.
+During the day, the bugs hide in cracks and window seals or furniture cushions and crevices.
+They tend to roam around beds and near pillows at night, even in vacuum canisters, if someone tried to clean and wasn’t thorough enough.

 You can prevent a bed bug infestation by avoiding furniture that can be a potential spot of infestation and make sure that it’s not coming from a previously infested area in case it’s a used item.